Frequently Asked Questions for Junior Southern Level 1, 1A, 2, and 3 tournaments.

 Are bonus points counted?

-Bonus points are attached to the tournament in which they are earned to the opponents standing in the previous month.
+Bonus points are earned in and attached to a tournament based on the opponent's standing in the previous month.
 To be included, the tournament must be among the player’s best six.
 Bonus points are not earned against players from the younger age group who have high standings in the younger age group only.
 Click here for the Points Per Round Chart.

 What is the tiebreak procedure for players with the same point totals on the Standings/Rankings list?